awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apprunner-service.md

 ## Properties<a name="aws-resource-apprunner-service-properties"></a>

 `AutoScalingConfigurationArn`  <a name="cfn-apprunner-service-autoscalingconfigurationarn"></a>
-The Amazon Resource Name \(ARN\) of an App Runner automatic scaling configuration resource that you want to associate with your service\.
+The Amazon Resource Name \(ARN\) of an App Runner automatic scaling configuration resource that you want to associate with the App Runner service\.
 If not provided, App Runner associates the latest revision of a default auto scaling configuration\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`